DNA dividends

 Fitness and wellbeing trackers; wearable medical devices which monitor heart rate, oxygen levels and other metrics; and devices such as insulin pumps which improve treatment, can make a huge difference.

-Dr Caroline Wood Head of Customer Intelligence, Bupa Global and UK, says, “Having this sort of real-time feedback, coupled with personalised information about your genetic risk of developing a problem, can be incredibly motivating.
+Dr Caroline Wood Head of Behavioural Insights and Research, Bupa Global and UK, says, “Having this sort of real-time feedback, coupled with personalised information about your genetic risk of developing a problem, can be incredibly motivating.

 “It’s much easier to take proactive steps to protect your health when you can see clear evidence that it will benefit you personally.”